hall's tōtara of the montane and subalpine zone

 Main Threats

-None significant - this species is still common in mountain forests of the South Island and central North Island.
-Its high-country habitat is naturally limited but remains largely intact and protected within national parks and conservation areas.
+None significant.
+This species is still common in mountain forests of the South Island and central North Island.
+Its high-country habitat is naturally limited but remains largely intact and protected within national parks.

 Population

 Not Threatened, though its high-country habitat is naturally limited.
 Hall's Tōtara is still common in the mountain forests of the South Island and the central North Island.
 It is not rare.
-It is just a tree of the high places, and the high places are still wild.
+It is just a tree of the high places.

 Conservation Status